Punchlet As a Function¶

 A better way is to ship your punchlet as part of a yaml file.
 You can then

-add some description, more sophisticated input data as well as resources
+add some description, more sophisticated input data as well as resources, an important

 punchlet feature described later on.
 Here is an example: